In the impoverished communities, animal health is inextricably tied to human health

 With local municipalities either unaware or unconcerned about public health implications, many fail to enforce their own by-laws designed to control the conditions in which animals are kept, bred, cared for or disposed of.
 KAPS workers also battle with lack of co-operation.
 Thus many diseases thrive which are transmissible to humans, particularly children.

-* Some local authorities, who are happy to see KAPS arrange free euthanasia of sick and injured animals for impoverished residents, fail to play their part in the safe and efficient disposal of carcases containing toxic drugs.
+* Some local authorities, who are happy to see KAPS arrange free euthanasia of sick and injured animals for impoverished residents, fail to play their part in the safe and efficient disposal of carcasses containing toxic drugs.
 We often experience resistance in Kannaland, where the municipality refuses to contribute a single cent towards our work, and where temperatures can easily reach 40 Celsius.

 * Kannaland municipality has also dragged its feet for years in the matter of residents keeping and breeding pigs illegally in disgusting conditions on municipal wasteland where there is no water.
 The area is infested and refuse-strewn, the pens are ramshackle and filthy with excrement, and the pigs are thin, dehydrated and unhealthy.
 They are kept, of course, for one purpose: human consumption.